saigokhale/portfolio-page/_pages/about.md

 ---

 Outside of tech, I love exploring new places, painting, and cooking.
-I’m always up for a good conversation about innovative ideas in ML systems, or anything creative.
+I’m always up for a good conversation about innovative ideas tech, or anything creative.
 Feel free to reach out if you’d like to connect, share ideas, or collaborate!